Nicki Minaj Uploads Raunchy Video Consisting Of Twerking And Spreading Her Legs Open On Instagram

 Since bursting onto the music scene, Minaj has won six American Music Awards, four Billboard Music Awards, five MTV Europe Music Awards, four MTV Video Music Awards, and 11 BET Awards.
 With all this success, she hasn’t yet been able to bag herself a Grammy Award, despite being nominated a total of 10 times.

 Aside from singing and rapping, she also acts.
-Her first role was playing the voiceover for the character of Steffie in Ice Age: Continental Drift in 2012.
+Her first role was playing the voiceover for the character Steffie in Ice Age: Continental Drift in 2012.
 Since then, she has starred in The Other Woman and Barbershop: The Next Cut.
 This year, she is set to be in The Angry Birds Movie 2.

 On Instagram, Minaj has 101 million followers.
 On Twitter, she has 20.5 million followers.
 She updates her socials regularly for her fans she calls “Barbs.”